Weber–Fechner law: Fechner's law

 The relationship between stimulus and perception is logarithmic.
-This logarithmic relationship means that if a stimulus varies as a geometric progression (i.e., multiplied by a fixed factor), the corresponding perception is altered in an arithmetic progression (i.e., in additive constant amounts).
+A logarithmic relationship means that if a stimulus varies as a geometric progression (i.e., multiplied by a fixed factor), the corresponding perception is altered in an arithmetic progression (i.e., in additive constant amounts).
 For example, if a stimulus is tripled in strength (i.e., 3 × 1), the corresponding perception may be two times as strong as its original value (i.e., 1 + 1).
 If the stimulus is again tripled in strength (i.e., 3 × 3 × 1), the corresponding perception will be three times as strong as its original value (i.e., 1 + 1 + 1).
 Hence, for multiplications in stimulus strength, the strength of perception only adds.
 The mathematical derivations of the torques on a simple beam balance produce a description that is strictly compatible with Weber's law.

 Since Weber's law fails at low intensity, so does Fechner's law.